 *.
 By 2007 we were reaching a point of peak zombie, and the genre was splintering.
-Fido was Zomcom, or zombie comedy (not to be confused with Zomcon, the zombie corporation here).
+Fido falls into one such subgenre, that of zomcom, or zombie comedy (not to be confused with Zomcon, the zombie corporation here).

 *.
 Zombie comedy was there from the beginning (witness the antics of Mantan Moreland in King of the Zombies, or the satire of Romero’s Dawn of the Dead), but around this time it really took off with movies like Shaun of the Dead, Zombieland, Juan of the Dead, and this film.